wiserlake0996/tas-client/README.md

 # tas-client
-Client application to display tweets and sentiments
+client application to search display tweets and sentiments for a search topic, built with React